 Please call or email Valence Turyatunga (telephone number and email above).
 Please make sure your booking has been confirmed before you arrive.

-Do want to learn more about this project?
+Do you want to learn more about the Bees and Elephants project?

 Watch this short video all about the bee hive fence and its originator George Owoyesigire, 2020 Finalist in the Tusk Award for Conservation in Africa.